MicrosoftDocs/OfficeDocs-Enterprise-pr.de-DE/Enterprise/powershell/use-powershell-to-perform-a-cutover-migration-to-office-365.md

 ### <a name="step-1-prepare-for-a-cutover-migration"></a>Schritt 1: Übernahmemigration vorbereiten
 <a name="BK_Step1"> </a>

-- **Hinzufügen der lokalen Exchange-Organisation als akzeptierte Domäne Ihrer Office 365-Organisation** Der Migrationsdienst verwendet die SMTP-Adresse Ihrer lokalen Postfächer, um die Microsoft Online Services-Benutzer-ID und -E-Mail-Adresse für die neuen Office 365-Postfächer zu erstellen.
-Die Migration scheitert, wenn es sich bei der Exchange-Domäne nicht um eine akzeptierte Domäne oder die primäre Domäne der Office 365-Organisation handelt.
-Weitere Informationen finden Sie unter[Überprüfen Ihrer Domäne in Office 365](https://go.microsoft.com/fwlink/p/?LinkId=534110).
+- **Add your on-premises Exchange organization as an accepted domain of your Office 365 organization.** The migration service uses the SMTP address of your on-premises mailboxes to create the Microsoft Online Services user ID and email address for the new Office 365 mailboxes.
+Migration will fail if your Exchange domain isn't an accepted domain or the primary domain of your Office 365 organization.
+For more information, see[Verify your domain in Office 365](https://go.microsoft.com/fwlink/p/?LinkId=534110).

-- **Konfigurieren von Outlook Anywhere auf dem lokalen Exchange-Server** Der E-Mail-Migrationsdienst verwendet RPC über HTTP oder Outlook Anywhere, um eine Verbindung mit dem lokalen Exchange-Server herzustellen.
-Informationen zum Einrichten von Outlook Anywhere für Exchange 2010, Exchange 2007 und Exchange 2003 finden Sie unter den folgenden Themen:
+- **Configure Outlook Anywhere on your on-premises Exchange server.** The email migration service uses RPC over HTTP, or Outlook Anywhere, to connect to your on-premises Exchange server.
+For information about how to set up Outlook Anywhere for Exchange 2010, Exchange 2007, and Exchange 2003, see the following:

   - [Exchange 2010: Aktivieren von Outlook Anywhere](https://go.microsoft.com/fwlink/?LinkID=187249)